 Once I figured that out… Now THAT was exciting.
-It’s only obvious in hindsight because you’re surrounded by competing advice mixed with your own uncertainties and overwhelm.
+It’s only obvious in hindsight because you’re surrounded by your own uncertainties and overwhelm.

 If you’re doing questions and seeing if you got the right answer/issues/rules… but not doing anything about it, that’s busy work.
 That’s simply measuring your current skill level—like getting on the scale, getting off, and getting right back on again hoping to see improvement.